teynav/signalApngSticker/README.md

 What do I need to run this program?
 Linux

-If you are on Debian or Ubuntu or Arch (including their variants ) You ==don't need to preinstall anything==, script will handle requirements when ran from CLI for first time.
+If you are on Debian or Ubuntu or Arch (including their variants ) You __don't need to preinstall anything__, script will handle requirements when ran from CLI for first time.
 You will be prompted to input password to install them.

 If you want to run script by double clicking it , Install _zenity_ and _notify-send_ on your